Skip to main content

-Carnival Cruise Line provides their customers with some options to get their money back, or at least credit, when cancelling a cruise.
+Thankfully, Carnival Cruise Line provides their customers with some options to get their money back, or at least credit, when cancelling a cruise.
+However, some rates are more restrictive than others.

-Here is an overview of Carnival's cancellation policy and whether or not you can get a refund.
+Here is an overview of Carnival's cancellation policy and whether or not you can get a refund if you decide to cancel your voyage aboard one of their FUN ships.

 Carnival's deposits and payment schedule

 Moreover, the date of final payment varies.
-If, for instance, you're going on a 3-night cruise, your final payment will be due 76 days prior to your cruise.
-The final payment date for sailings between 4 and 5 days is the same, with those 6+ nights increasing to 91 days prior to sailing.
+If, for instance, you're going on a 3-night cruise, your final payment will be due 76 days before your cruise.
+The final payment date for sailings between 4 and 5 days is the same, with those 6+ nights increasing to 91 days before sailing.

 What is Carnival Cruise Line's cancellation policy?